Latest Posts

 Disaster, Theft Losses are Deductible

-If a loss occurred during your business cycle, those expenses are deductible, provided you had a good record of the lost items.
+If a loss occurred during your business cycle, those expenses are deductible, provided you have a good record of the lost items.
 There would almost always be an offset for any insurance reimbursements, but the point here is that losses must be fully evaluated while preparing your tax strategies.